rinigus/osmscout-server/docs/en/index.md

 After initial setup, users would mainly have the server running in the background while accessing maps and getting navigation instructions through client.
 The server's GUI is only needed for managing maps on device.

 On Sailfish OS, the normal mode of operation would require server running as one of the applications showing a cover and client opened as needed.
+Alternatively, the server can be activated automatically by _systemd_ on request by the client.
+Such mode of operation allows client to access the server without exposing GUI of the server.

 ## Setting up the server